 Cognition and Instruction I. Three semester hours.
 This course will examine the psychological principles and scientific knowledge base underlying the major instructional theories.
 Content will include an evaluation of how current theories and knowledge of human cognition relate to the principles and practices of instructional design and development.

 Cognition and Instruction II.
 Three semester hours.
 This course will require students to apply knowledge and theory derived from cognitive psychology to the design and development of instructional systems and products.
 Students will be expected to integrate cognitive models and knowledge of human cognition within the process of developing and designing instructional systems and products.
 Prerequisite: PSY 625 or consent of instructor.

-PSY 627 - SOCIAL COGNITION
+PSY 627 - Social Cognition

-Social Cognition - Three semester hours This course will investigate the research on the cognitive mediators of interpersonal behavior.
+Social Cognition - This course will investigate the research on the cognitive mediators of interpersonal behavior.
 This course is predicated on the belief that our social interactions are determined by what we believe we know about ourselves, other people, and the situations in which we encounter them.
 Topics to be covered include: Attribution, person perception, stereotyping, attitudes, the self, and social memory.

-PSY 630 - RORSCHACH AND PROJECTIVES
+PSY 630 - Rorschach and Projectives

 PSY 635 - School Based Interventions